Perl5-FFI/FFI-Platypus-Type-StringArray/README.md

 # DESCRIPTION

+**NOTE**: This module has been merged into `FFI-Platypus` and this repository is no longer used for development.

 This module provides a [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) custom type for arrays of strings.
 The array is always NULL terminated.
 Return types are supported!